What Is a Payday Loan?

 What are the Interest Rates and Fees on Payday Loans?

-There are a lot of fees placed on payday loans, and the interest rates are sky-high.
-That is the primary reason why payday loans have quite a bad reputation.
-One of the most prominent costs of getting a payday loan is the interest fees, which can rack up to 20% of the original sum at times.
-Depending on the pay off time, the loan amount, and the lender, the interest rates will vary, but they’ll always be relatively high.
+Payday loans have a bad reputation because they charge high interest rates.
+One of the most prominent costs is the interest fees, sometimes up to 20% of the original sum.
+The interest rates will vary depending on the payoff time, the loan amount, and the lender, but they’ll always be relatively high.

-The costs of processing these types of loans are also pretty high, as there is a commission fee on most payday loans.
-Other fees that exist with payday loans are late fees, rollover fees, and other processing fees.
+The costs of processing these loans are also pretty high, as there is a commission fee on most payday loans.
+Other fees with payday loans are late fees, rollover fees, and other processing fees.
 With so many fees and such an astronomical interest rate, payday loans can hurt your credit score significantly.

 PRO Tip